germangar/algorizer/DOC.md

     35000
 )
 ```
-You must declare one callback function for each timeframe.

 ---

 ## The closeCandle Callback

-For each timeframe you use, you must provide a function to handle the candle close event:
+For each timeframe you use, you should provide a function to handle the candle close event:

 ```python
 def runCloseCandle_fast(timeframe: timeframe_c, open, high, low, close, volume, top, bottom):